Holy Roar Records

 Holy Roar Records was an independent record label run by Alex Fitzpatrick.
-The label began in January 2006 and put out its first release in June 2006, the Phoenix Bodies album, Raise the Bullshit Flag.
-Fitzpatrick originally joked that the name was derived from a vision he had whilst on the hallucinogen LSD.
+The label began in January 2006 and put out its first release, the Phoenix Bodies album, Raise the Bullshit Flag in June 2006.
+Fitzpatrick originally joked that the name was derived from a vision he had while using the hallucinogen LSD.
 According to Fitzpatrick, the name “Holy Roar” was derived from a Torche song with the same title.

 History

 Holy Roar Records was formed at the beginning of 2006, when Alex Fitzpatrick moved to London.
-After previously trialling “thecommunion” with friends in Birmingham during his university days, he and his girlfriend at the time, Ellen Godwin decided to start up a record label.
+After previously trialling “the communion” with friends in Birmingham during his university days, he and his girlfriend at the time, Ellen Godwin decided to start up a record label.
 Utilising a loan, they released and promoted Rolo Tomassi (their first “proper” EP), Phoenix Bodies (a grind/punk crossover band) and a split between the bands, Kayo Dot and Bloody Panda.
 In 2007, Holy Roar Records released records by Gallows, Chronicles of Adam West (tech-metal) and Chariots (screamo).
 The label was still a hobby at this point, but Fitzpatrick decided to throw in his day job and take the label on as a priority.